-Shortly after the Japanese invasion was edging up and overtaking many portions of the Tea Horse Road a book titled The Lady and the Tigers was published.
-The book was written by a woman named Olga Greenlaw, and for which, during the time she was writing the book and it was published (1942-43) the war was still raging.
-She had been an integral part of the American Volunteer Group operations, otherwise known as the A.V.G. or Flying Tigers, from the very beginning until they were disbanded.
+Shortly after the Japanese invasion was edging up and overtaking many portions of the Tea Horse Road a woman by the name of Olga Greenlaw, the wife of the second in command of the Flying Tigers wrote a book titled The Lady and the Tigers.
+During the time Greenlaw was writing the book and was being published (1942-43) the war was still raging.
+She had been an integral part of the American Volunteer Group operations, otherwise known as the A.V.G., the official name for the Flying Tigers, from the very beginning until they were disbanded.
 After the group was disbanded and on her way home to the states, albeit while still in India Greenlaw wrote:

 "The Calcutta newspapers annoyed me.
 I noticed how they were building up the R.A.F. and the new American Tenth Air Force and giving the A.V.G. slight credit --- if at all.
 I found one story --- about the Jap Advance toward Yunnan Province --- particularly irksome:

 In north-east Burma another border battle is taking place, and the Japanese vanguards thrusting up the Burma Road are 60 miles to the west of Paoshan, 200 miles inside the Yunnan border.
 The Chinese have destroyed the bridges across the Salween River and are holding the east bank.
 Small parties of Chinese appear to be operating in many directions up the Burma Road, and guerilla warfare stages appears to have been reached.

 "On and on it went.
 The whole thing is so familiar to me.
 No mention of the A.V.G., who were the one who had destroyed the large bridge across the Salween by dropping bombs."